aws-amplify/amplify-js/docs/media/api_guide.md

 #### Manual Configuration

-As an alternative to automatic configuration, you can manually enter configuration parameters in your app:
+As an alternative to automatic configuration, you can manually enter configuration parameters in your app.
+Authentication type options are API_KEY, AWS_IAM, AMAZON_COGNITO_USER_POOLS and OPENID_CONNECT.

 ```js
 let myAppConfig = {